Sarcoidosis usually develops in people aged 20 to 40 years, most often people of European or African ancestry.

 Sarcoidosis may manifest as certain syndromes.

-Löfgren syndrome manifests as three specific symptoms: acute inflammation of several joints (arthritis), tender red bumps under the skin (erythema nodosum Erythema Nodosum Erythema nodosum is a form of panniculitis (inflammation of the fat layer beneath the skin) that produces tender red or violet bumps (nodules) under the skin, most often over the shins but occasionally... read more ), and enlargement of the lymph nodes in the area where the lungs are connected to the heart and the windpipe.
+Löfgren syndrome manifests as three specific symptoms: acute inflammation of several joints (arthritis) and may affect different joints at different times, tender red bumps under the skin (erythema nodosum Erythema Nodosum Erythema nodosum is a form of panniculitis (inflammation of the fat layer beneath the skin) that produces tender red or violet bumps (nodules) under the skin, most often over the shins but occasionally... read more ), and enlargement of the lymph nodes in the area where the lungs are connected to the heart and the windpipe.
 It often causes fever and malaise, inflammation of the lining of the eye (uveitis Uveitis Uveitis is inflammation anywhere in the pigmented inside lining of the eye, known as the uvea or uveal tract.
-The uveal tract may become inflamed because of infection, injury, a bodywide autoimmune... read more ), and sometimes inflammation of the parotid glands.
+The uveal tract may become inflamed because of infection, injury, a bodywide autoimmune... read more ), and sometimes inflammation of the parotid glands (the pair of salivary glands that lie just behind the angle of the jaw, below and in front of the ears).
 It is more common among women of European, particularly Scandinavian, descent.

 Löfgren syndrome often resolves on its own.
 But people may be given nonsteroidal anti-inflammatory drugs to help relieve symptoms and inflammation.

-Heerfordt syndrome (also called uveoparotid fever) manifests as swelling of the parotid gland (due to sarcoid infiltration), inflammation of the eye (uveitis Uveitis Uveitis is inflammation anywhere in the pigmented inside lining of the eye, known as the uvea or uveal tract.
+Heerfordt syndrome (also called uveoparotid fever) manifests as swelling of the parotid glands (due to infiltration with inflammatory cells), inflammation of the eye (uveitis Uveitis Uveitis is inflammation anywhere in the pigmented inside lining of the eye, known as the uvea or uveal tract.
 The uveal tract may become inflamed because of infection, injury, a bodywide autoimmune... read more ), chronic fever, and less often weakness or paralysis of the facial nerve.
 Heerfordt syndrome can resolve on its own.
 Treatment is the same as for sarcoidosis and includes nonsteroidal anti-inflammatory drugs, including corticosteroids.

 Blau syndrome, a sarcoidosis-like disorder, is inherited in an autosomal dominant manner.
 In Blau syndrome, symptoms develop before the age of 4 years.
 Symptoms typically include arthritis, rash, and uveitis.